School of Science and Technology

 District-Level NCES Analysis

-SCHOOL OF SCIENCE AND TECHNOLOGY operates 7 public schools serving 4,315 students, placing it among the smaller districts in Texas.
-The school portfolio breaks down into 6 other, 1 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 5,602 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Bexar County County.
+School of Science and Technology operates 7 public schools serving 4,315 students, placing it among the smallest districts in Texas.
+The school portfolio breaks down into 6 combined, 1 elementary schools, a small enough portfolio that most families will interact with nearly every campus in the district at some point.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Bexar County.

-That concentration — well above the 8.4% national median for largest-entity share — means SCHOOL OF SCIENCE AND TECHNOLOGY-wide averages can mask substantial variation outside the dominant entity.
-Grade band: other.
+That dominant concentration means School of Science and Technology-wide averages can mask substantial variation outside the dominant entity.
+Grade band: combined.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data